tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/iOS SDK/快速入门_intl_en.md

 #### Simplified SDK

-If you only need to perform upload and download operations and want a smaller sized SDK, you can use the simplified version, which does not contain the MTA feature.
+If you only need to perform upload and download operations and want a smaller sized SDK, you can use the simplified version.

 The simplified SDK is implemented through the CocoaPods subspec feature, so it currently can only be integrated automatically.
 Add the following content to the `Podfile` of your project: